ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 * We ask you to stop in a less friendly tone
 * Revocation of privileges on the server
 * Removal of comments and content
-* Temporary Ban from 1-14 days
+* Temporary Ban for 1-14 days
 * Permanent Ban (“perma’d”) from the Discord

 The moderation team reserve their judgement to use less or severe punishment as the needs arise.

-Using mechanisms to avoid, dodge, or route around a ban, such as creating a new account, co-opting another account, or using an intermediary account, is grounds for an immediate and unappealable permaban.
+Using mechanisms to avoid, dodge, evade, or route around a ban, such as but not limited to creating a new account, co-opting another account, or using an intermediary account, is grounds for an immediate and unappealable permaban.

 ### Redress of Grievances and Appeal